j-piar/markdown-cv/index.md

   - Presentation of JavaScript ECMA 6 to a wider development group
   - Production and presentation of methodology analysis report of creation of layout drawings

-`2015-2016`
+`2015-2018`
 __Arkevista Ltd.__, Gloucester, UK
 - Software Developer (Freelance)
 - __Arki__
-  - Further development and maintenance of the core software solution (Java)
+  - Further development and maintenance of the core software solution (JavaSE)
   - Additional functionality for core system
     - Data relationship mapping and visualisation
     - Automatic standardised reporting